 The investigation in Case 003 focuses on the crimes allegedly committed by Meas Muth, a former high-ranking member of the Revolutionary Army of Kampuchea (RAK) during the period from 17 April 1975 to 6 January 1979.
 Meas Muth was the Commander of Division 164, the largest division of the RAK that included the Navy, was a reserve member of the General Staff Committee, and was the Secretary of the Kampong Som Autonomous Sector.
 CJA represents 76 Civil Party applicants to the Case 003 proceedings.

 Although the International Judge decided to indict Meas Muth, he limited civil party admissibility to only those victims of crimes committed in the Kampong Som Autonomous Sector, ignoring the fact that these crimes were committed in furtherance of a joint criminal enterprise that spanned the entire country.
 On March 7, 2019, CJA filed an appeal to the International Judge’s admissibility decision, arguing for broader inclusion of civil parties in Case 003.
-The International Co-Prosecutor will also file an appeal against the National Judge’s decision to dismiss the charges against Meas Muth.
-The Pre-Trial Chamber has not yet issued a decision on these appeals.
+The International Co-Prosecutor also filed an appeal against the National Judge’s decision to dismiss the charges against Meas Muth.